 Help is available if you or someone you know is addicted to drugs or another substance.
-211 Maryland has a comprehensive database of substance use treatment providers throughout the state.
+211 Maryland has a comprehensive database of substance use treatment providers.

-- Search above for a substance use treatment center.
+- Search for a local substance use treatment center.

 - Text MDHope to 898211.*